 The comfort barge Jelmar offers 10 guest cabins, all with washbasin and shower/toilet and a window that can be opened.
 All cabins are twin-bedded, except for two that has a third, raised bed suitable for a child up to 12 years.
 Meals are taken on the lounge and dining area on the upper deck, which also has a small bar and sundeck for relaxing and sunbathing as you admire the views.

 Originally constructed in 1897 to sail the River Rhine, the Tijdgeest was re-built in 1998 and fully renovated in 2010 to provide all possible comforts for today's guests, including wi-fi.
-Classified as a convenient level barge, it can accommodate up to 36 people in lower deck cabins, all with private shower and wc.
-The cabins have mainly double or bunk beds, one cabin sleeps 4 in bunk beds and 7 cabins can take a 3rd bed (one of which has 3 single beds).
+Classified as a convenient level barge,she can accommodate up to 27 passengers in 14 air-conditioned cabins with private shower and wc.
+The cabins have a mix of double or twin beds, two have single split-level beds and one cabin sleeps 3 in single beds.
+There are two single cabins.
 The upper deck has a spacious living/dining area with panoramic views and an "honesty" bar, where you help yourself to wine, beer or soft drinks and record what you have taken so that you can pay at the end of the week.

 Dates & Prices